FlavorMate/flavormate-migrator/README.md

 - Postgresql
 - Java 21
+- ImageMagick (with WEBP and other used formats plugins)

 1. Download the latest [FlavorMate-Migrator.jar](https://github.com/FlavorMate/flavormate-migrator/releases).
 2. Download the [.env.template](./example/.env.template) file and rename it to `.env`.